Glove problem

-In operations research, the glove problem (also known as the condom problem) is an optimization problem used as an example that the cheapest capital cost often leads to dramatic increase in operational time, but that the shortest operational time need not be given by the most expensive capital cost.
+In operations research and combinatorics, the glove problem (also known as the condom problem) is an optimization problem asking for the minimum number of two-sided protective barriers needed for every member of one group to interact with every member of another without any barrier surface being exposed to two different people.
+It first appeared in print, in the form of doctors, patients and surgical gloves, in Martin Gardner's column in Isaac Asimov's Science Fiction Magazine.
+It is also used as an example that the cheapest capital cost often leads to a dramatic increase in operational time, but that the shortest operational time need not be given by the most expensive capital cost.